 1. Progressive loading: means you gradually intensifies your training, so you prevent getting over trained and injured.

 Super compensation consists of 4 phases: Phase 1: Where the line starts is your training, your horse gets tired.
-This stage takes about 1 hour (as long as you have training).
+This stage takes about 1 hour (as long as you are training).
 During a training, muscles become slightly damaged.
 Phase 2: After the training the body will recover.
 This phase takes 24 to 48 hours (depending on the intensity of your training), counted from the end of your training.
 Phase 3: Here you find the actual super compensation, the muscles have grown and are stronger than before the training.
 This is the ideal time for a next training.
 This phase lasts 36 to 72 hours, counting from your last workout.
 Phase 4: If you wait too long with the next training , the fitness level will gradually decrease and you will not be able to build up your training.
 This phase takes 3 to 7 days, counting from your training.
 This is described for humans, but can also be applied to horses.
 If you train at the right moment you will find out that your horse is getting fitter, he has more energy in the trainings and is more cheerful in the field or stable.

 On the right you can see how this upward line is schematically drawn.
 Here you see what happens when you train on time (phase 3), there is a rising line (and thus a horse with a nice muscular neck and buttocks developing).
 There is also a picture of what happens when you train too early (phase 2), you see a descending line (characteristics of which are: poorly muscled in neck and buttocks).
 Thus, the strength of your horse will actually decrease, as he rises at the rising line.
 When your horse gets minor injuries after minor injuries, this can be a sign of overtraining.
 If this is so you'll probably be too fast again to train intensively.